he-zh/sparse-double-descent/README.md

 python main.py lottery_branch oneshot_prune --default_hparams=tinyimagenet_resnet_101 --dataset_name=tiny_imagenet --batch_size=512 --lr=0.2 --gpu=0,1,2,3 --level=0-16 --rewinding_steps=1000it --random_labels_fraction=0.2 --milestone_steps=100ep,150ep --training_steps=200ep --fix_all_random_seeds=1
 ```
 ## Acknowledgement
-We develop our project mainly on the [OpenLTH](https://github.com/facebookresearch/open_lth), which is easy to use and extend, as well as highly flexible.
+We develop our project mainly on the [OpenLTH](https://github.com/facebookresearch/open_lth), which is easy to use and extend.
 Thanks for the great work!
 ## Citation
 If you find this useful for your research, please cite the following paper.
 ```